Lecture 1, Lecture 2, Lecture 3, Lecture 4, Lecture 5, Lecture 6, Lecture 7, Lecture 8, Guide to emacs and g++, Debugging

 The books recommended to accompany this course are:

-Walter Savitch, Problem Solving with C++: Global Edition, 9th edition, Pearson Education, November 2014.
-A comprehensive introductory text on programming, C++ and object-oriented programming; the 8th Edition and 7th Edition are also recommended.
-A 10th edition is also available.
+Walter Savitch, Problem Solving with C++: Global Edition, 10th edition, Pearson Education, January 2018.
+A comprehensive introductory text on programming, C++ and object-oriented programming; the 9th Edition and 8th Edition are also recommended.

 Bjarne Stroustrup, The C++ Programming Language, Pearson Education, 4th Edition, 2013.
 The "classic" reference book on C++ written by the inventor of the language, updated with details of the C++11 standard.
 A good investment for those intending to do a considerable amount of C++ programming.